Favour-Achuba/Data-Analytics-project-/README.md

 Method:

-Excel,SQL AND Power BI was used to analyse the dataset
+Excel,SQL AND Power BI was used to analyse the dataset.

 Key Discoveries: